testing-library/eslint-plugin-testing-library/docs/rules/no-wait-for-snapshot.md

-# Ensures no snapshot is generated inside of a `wait` call' (no-wait-for-snapshot)
+# Ensures no snapshot is generated inside a `waitFor` call (`testing-library/no-wait-for-snapshot`)

 Ensure that no calls to `toMatchSnapshot` or `toMatchInlineSnapshot` are made from within a `waitFor` method (or any of the other async utility methods).

 ## Rule Details

 The `waitFor()` method runs in a timer loop.
 So it'll retry every n amount of time.
-If a snapshot is generated inside the wait condition, jest will generate one snapshot per loop.
+If a snapshot is generated inside the wait condition, jest will generate one snapshot per each loop.

 The problem then is the amount of loop ran until the condition is met will vary between different computers (or CI machines).
-This leads to tests that will regenerate a lot of snapshots until the condition is matched when devs run those tests locally updating the snapshots; e.g devs cannot run `jest -u` locally or it'll generate a lot of invalid snapshots who'll fail during CI.
+This leads to tests that will regenerate a lot of snapshots until the condition is matched when devs run those tests locally updating the snapshots; e.g. devs cannot run `jest -u` locally, or it'll generate a lot of invalid snapshots which will fail during CI.

 Note that this lint rule prevents from generating a snapshot from within any of the [async utility methods](https://testing-library.com/docs/dom-testing-library/api-async).